Fritz Darges: Dismissal

-Service in the Eastern Front
+Service on the Eastern Front

-In August 1944 Darges returned to the SS Division Wiking to replace Johannes Mühlenkamp as the commander of the 5th SS Panzer Regiment.
+In August 1944, Darges returned to the SS Division Wiking to replace Johannes Mühlenkamp as the commander of the 5th SS Panzer Regiment.
 It was in command of this unit that Darges was awarded the Knight's Cross for his actions on the night of 4 January 1945.
 The division was advancing towards Bicske when it was stopped by the 41st Guards Rifle Division of the Soviet 4th Guards Army.
 Darges initially probed the Soviet line with a mixed Panzer and Panzer Grenadier Kampfgruppe and succeeded in breaking through the line at dawn.
-Subsequently he ambushed and destroyed a Soviet task force, knocking out four 122mm guns, four 76mm anti-tank guns, twelve trucks and a number of supply vehicles.
+Subsequently, he ambushed and destroyed a Soviet task force, knocking out four 122mm guns, four 76mm anti-tank guns, twelve trucks and a number of supply vehicles.
 He then attacked Regis Castle, forcing the garrison to retreat.
 Darges then found himself surrounded by Soviet reinforcements and was forced to repel several attacks.
 Three days later when they were relieved by another Kampfgruppe from SS Wiking, they left behind more than thirty destroyed Soviet tanks.

 Post-war

+After the war, Darges was interned by U.S. military authorities.
+He was released in 1948.
 Not much is known about his activities after Germany's surrender.
 He had a career as a car salesman after the war.
 He appeared in the 2000 documentary Hitlers Krieg im Osten, credited as himself.

-Shortly before his death, Darges stated that he found Hitler to be a "genius" and that "I served him and would do it all again now."
+Shortly before his death, Darges stated that he found Hitler to be a genius and that "I served him and would do it all again now."
 Darges authored a manuscript recounting his experiences as a member of Hitler's inner circle, with instructions that it be published after his death.

+He died on 25 October 2009 at his home in Celle and was buried there.